 - The activity shall not destroy significant aquatic indigenous vegetation, or aquatic habitat or spawning areas of indigenous species, or significant habitats if trout, as identified in Schedules G15, G17, and G18.

-Lakes - Body of freshwater which is surrounded by land.
+Lakes - body of freshwater which is surrounded by land.

-Wetlands - Permanently or intermittently wet areas, shallow water, and land water margins that support a natural ecosystem of plant and animals that are adapted to wet conditions.
+Wetlands - permanently or intermittently wet areas, shallow water, and land water margins that support a natural ecosystem of plant and animals that are adapted to wet conditions.